SkygearIO/features/features/64-chat-offline-cache/api.md

 When performing these operations, a Message Operation Object is created and persisted in cache store.
 Newly added Message Operation Object should have the `pending` status.
 Successfully completed Message Operation Object should be removed from cache store.
-Failed Message Operation Object should have the `failed` status and include a failure reason.
+Outstanding Message Operation Object should have the `failed` status and include a failure reason.

 See below for message failure handling.